HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ##### Total number of crimes
-In the query below I used the COUNT function to select the count of all the observations in the "crimedata" table as each observation corresponds to a crime that occurred.
+In the query below I used the COUNT statement to select the count of all the observations in the "crimedata" table as each observation corresponds to a crime that occurred.

 ```
 SELECT